 - Black – Those who have been attacked or assaulted because of a disability.

 “Each year, 12 million people suffer from intimate partner violence,” said Andrew Walker, WVU Parkersburg assistant professor and criminal justice student organization advisor.
 “Domestic Violence Awareness Month gives us an opportunity to remember victims and celebrate survivors of domestic violence.
 Hosting the Clothesline Project on campus brings the stories of victims and survivors to life and reminds us these are not faceless statistics.
 The events we have planned on campus to recognize this month also provide a connection to the existing services and resources in our community.”

 The WVU Parkersburg Criminal Justice student organization will also be collecting hygiene products (shampoo, deodorant, toothbrushes, toothpaste, toiletries, etc.) for the Parkersburg Family Crisis Intervention Center, a domestic violence safe haven, which services Calhoun, Jackson, Pleasants, Ritchie, Roane, Tyler, Wirt and Wood counties.
 Donations may be dropped off at the WVU Parkersburg Criminal Justice Simulation Lab (room 0404) or the Business, Accounting and Public Service Division office (room 1018).

-For more information about the project or to donate, please contact Andrew Walker email@example.com 304-424-8429.
+For more information about the project or to donate, please contact Andrew Walker at email@example.com or 304-424-8429.